DarkAx/ROT13-Python/README.md

     print(ROT("text", num))

-###  To decrypt just pass True argument to the function call; such as this:
+###  To encrypt just pass True argument to the function call; such as this:

     print(ROT("sultan", 13, True))
 ### This will encrypt the text to ROT13 cipher.